ccmucdenver/ccm-docs/docs/intro.md

 math-alderaan and clas-compute and you can submit jobs from either.

 We provide singularity containers for many uses and we can build more on request.
-The containers can run in any of the queues, with exceptions noted when the software in the container requires hardware a particular quueue does not provide.
+The containers can run in any of the queues, with exceptions noted when the software in the container requires hardware a particular queue does not provide.
 Aderaan has also software which comes as modules.
 Specific modules need to be loaded before the software they provide can be used.